The term “umbrella” is used to signify how this type of insurance shields the insured’s assets more broadly than primary coverage.

 Florida umbrella insurance is a liability insurance policy that protects the assets and future income of the policyholder.
 It goes above and beyond the standard limits on a primary policy and is distinguished from excess insurance in that excess coverage goes into effect only when all underlying policies are totally exhausted.
 A clear advantage of an umbrella policy for Florida residents is the coverage’s ability to “drop down” and fill in the gaps in underlying policies.

 Florida umbrella insurance policies provide broad coverage beyond traditional home and auto.
-They provide additional liability coverage above the limits of your Florida homeowner's, Florida auto, and Florida boat insurance policies.
+They provide additional liability coverage above the limits of your Florida homeowner’s, Florida auto, and Florida boat insurance policies.
 Umbrella insurance can also provide coverage for claims that may be excluded by the primary policies like false arrest, libel, slander and invasion of privacy.
+Contact us today if you would like to discuss further how a personal umbrella policy could be right for you!